-Section 141(2) states that where a firm including a Limited Liability Partnership (LLP) is appointed as an auditor of a company, only the partners who are Chartered Accountants shall be authorized to act and sign on behalf of the firm.
-The provision envisaged the position when Multi-Disciplinary Partnerships (MDPs) is allowed by the regulators i.e., ICAI, ICSI.
+Disciplinary Partnerships (MDPs) is allowed by the regulators i.e., ICAI, ICSI.
 ICMA, etc., which has already been put in place by ICAI and the Form 18 under ICAI regulations has been amended on approval by MCA on 1st July 2021.
-ICAI has issued Guidelines for Formation of Multi-disciplinary Partnership (MDP) effective from 8th July 2021.
-According to it, members of following professional bodies have been permitted to become a partner as on date:
+ICAI has issued Guidelines for Formation of Multi-disciplinary Partnership (MDP) effective from 8th July 2021, which was later amended by Council on 4th September 2023.
+According to it, members of following professional bodies have been permitted to become a partner under Regulation 53B read with Regulation 190 of the ICAI Regulations as on date:

-- a) Company Secretary, member, The Institute of Company Secretaries of India. - b) Cost Accountant, member, The Institute of Cost and Works Accountants of India. - c) Advocate, member, Bar Council of India (However Bar Council of India, currently does not allow the same).

-d) Engineer, member, The Institution of Engineers, or Engineering from a University established by law or an institution recognized by law.

-e) Architect, member, The Indian Institute of Architects.

-f) Actuary, member, The Institute of Actuaries of India (who is not in practice as per IAI).
+- a) Company Secretary, member, The Institute of Company Secretaries of India.
+(However, ICSI currently does not allow the same). - b) Cost Accountant, member, The Institute of Cost and Works Accountants of India.
+(However, ICMA currently does not allow the same). - c) Advocate, member, Bar Council of India (However Bar Council of India, currently does not allow the same). - d) Engineer, member, The Institution of Engineers, or Engineering from a University established by law or an institution recognized by law. - e) Architect, member, The Indian Institute of Architects. - f) Actuary, member, The Institute of Actuaries of India (who is not in practice as per IAI).